 4) Go straight to your feeling and practice that feeling every day: Practice your feeling like you had these feelings before.
 Such as feeling of gratitude, state of relief.

 5) New habits have to be created: You have to decide on those habits to get yourself to reach that point to reinvent yourself.
 Maybe that habit is to set up the morning routine where you say or listen to the positive affirmation yourself.
 I know this habit works really well for me, and I bet it would work for most of you as well.
 Habits like writing my gratitude journal and my goals, eat healthy, exercise more regularly.
 And at bedtime, I always try to listen to something that I want to ingrain into my subconscious to help me achieve my next goal.

 These are the action steps that you should take to reinvent yourself to achieve your goals.

 Again, remember you're the only one who can change your life.

 Edna Keep, Executive Contributor Brainz Magazine

 Former Certified Financial Planner Edna discovered the power of real estate in 2007.
-Since then, Edna and her husband Warren have amassed a $60M Real Estate Portfolio primarily multi-family and primary with OPM.
-Since 2014 she has been training and coaching real estate entrepreneurs who wants to scale their real estate business into multi-family with Investor Capital.
-Along the way, Edna has learned that Mindset is 90%, or more, of a person’s success and specifically attributes her success to studying and always working at improving her Mindset.
-Thus, she focuses a lot on her students on Mindset training.
+Since then, Edna and her husband Warren have amassed a $60M Real Estate Portfolio, primarily multi-family and primary with OPM.
+Since 2014 she has been training and coaching real estate entrepreneurs who want to scale their real estate business into multi-family with Investor Capital.
+Along the way, Edna has learned that mindset is 90%, or more, of a person’s success and specifically attributes her success to studying and always working at improving her mindset.
+Thus, she focuses a lot on her students' mindset training.